ENSURE ENVIRONMENTAL SUSTAINABILITY

 Achieve, by 2020, a significant improvement in the lives of at least 100 million slum dwellers

-- The share of urban slum residents in the developing world declined from 39 per cent in 2000 to 33 per cent in 2012.
-More than 200 million of these people gained access to improved water sources, improved sanitation facilities, or durable or less crowded housing, thereby exceeding the MDG target
+- Between 2000 and 2014, more than 320 million people living in slums gained access to improved water sources, improved sanitation facilities, or durable or less crowded housing, thereby exceeding the MDG target.

 MDG 7 Infographic